openshift-kni/cluster-group-upgrades-operator/docs/pre-cache/README.md

 - quay.io/exampleconfig/applicationN@sha256:4fe1334adfafadsf987123adfffdaf1243340adfafdedga0991234afdadfsa09
 ```
 **Note**
-  * `<1>` The following fields can be configured to override the default TALO derived values: `platformImage`, `operatorsIndexes`, and the `operatorsPackagesAndChannels`.
-These fields are automatically populated from the policies of the managed clusters if left unspecified.
+  * `<1>` The following fields can be configured to override the default TALO derived values: `preCacheImage`, `platformImage`, `operatorsIndexes`, and the `operatorsPackagesAndChannels`.
+These fields are automatically populated primarily from the policies of the managed clusters if left unspecified.
   * `<2>` Specifies the minimum required disk space on the managed cluster in Gibibytes.
 If unspecified, TALO applies a default value which pertains to the platform images.
   * `<3>` Specifies the list of patterns to filter out images that are not necessary for the cluster version update.
   * `<4>` Specifies the list of additional images to be pre-cached.